Chart Color Schemes

 Clayfield's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Clayfield.
-Both young and old age cohorts have low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (9,166 people), compared to 71.3% across Greater Brisbane and a national average of 55.3%.
+Analysis shows Clayfield's health metrics are strong across all ages.
+Both young and elderly residents have low prevalence of common conditions.
+Private health cover is high at approximately 79%, compared to 71.3% in Greater Brisbane and a national average of 55.3%.

 Frequently Asked Questions - Health